 The impact of changes in interest rates can be presented in two ways: the first, which translates into an impact on expected earnings, directly related to reinvestment risk and the risk that is generated when movements in interest rates Interest expose the entity to higher costs in financing operations (passive interest rates); or lower returns on their investment operations (active interest rates).
 The second is related to the valuation of the assets and liabilities of the Fund and, therefore, with the economic value or real value of the equity of the same.
-This modality occurs when the market interest rates change, used for the valuation of the various instruments that form part of the financial statement of the Fund.
+This modality occurs when the market interest rates change, used for the valuation of the valuation of the Fund.